MarcusWolschon/osmeditor4android/documentation/docs/help/hu/Introduction.md

 ## A Vespucci testreszabása

-Many aspects of the app can be customized, if you are looking for something specific and can't find it, [the Vespucci website](https://vespucci.io/) is searchable and contains additional information over what is available on device.
+Az alkalmazás számos vonatkozása testreszabható.
+Ha valami konkrét dolgot keres, de nem találja meg, akkor a [Vespucci webhely](https://vespucci.io/) kereshető, és további tájékoztatást ad mindarról, ami az eszközön elérhető.

-### Layer settings
+### Rétegbeállítások

-Layer settings can be changed via the layer control (upper right corner), all other setting are reachable via the main menu preferences button.
+Layer settings can be changed via the layer control ("hamburger" menu in the upper right corner), all other setting are reachable via the main menu preferences button.
+Layers can be enabled, disabled and temporarily hidden.

+Available layer types:

+* Data layer - this is the layer OpenStreetMap data is loaded in to.
+In normal use you do not need to change anything here.
+Default: on.
-* Background layer - there is a wide range of aerial and satellite background imagery available, , the default value for this is the "standard style" map from openstreetmap.org.
+* Background layer - there is a wide range of aerial and satellite background imagery available.
+The default value for this is the "standard style" map from openstreetmap.org.
 * Overlay layer - these are semi-transparent layers with additional information, for example GPX tracks.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
-* Notes/Bugs display.
-Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
+* Notes/Bugs display - Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
 Default: on.
-* Photo layer.
-Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
+* Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.

-#### Preferences

-* Keep screen on.
+* Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
 Default: off.
-* Large node drag area.
-Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
-Turning this on will provide a large area which can be used for off-center dragging (selection and other operations still use the normal touch tolerance area).
+* GeoJSON layer - Displays the contents of a GeoJSON file.
 Default: off.

-The full description can be found here [Preferences](Preferences.md)
+* Grid - Displays a scale alone the sides of the map or a grid.
+Default: on.

+#### Beállítások

+* Hagyja bekapcsolva a kijelzőt.
+Alapértelmezés: kikapcsolva.
+* Nagy ponthúzási terület.
+A pontok mozgatása érintéses bemenettel rendelkező eszközön nehézkes, mivel az ujjai eltakarják a kijelző aktuális helyzetét.
+Ennek bekapcsolása nagy területet biztosít, amely a középponton kívüli húzásra használható fel (a kijelölés és más műveletek továbbra is a normál érintéstűrési területet használják).
+Alapértelmezés: kikapcsolva.

+A teljes leírás megtalálható a [beállításoknál](Preferences.md).

 #### Speciális beállítások

-* Node icons.
-Default: on.
-* Always show context menu.
-When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
-Default: off (used to be on).
-* Enable light theme.
-On modern devices this is turned on by default.
-While you can enable it for older Android versions the style is likely to be inconsistent.

-The full description can be found here [Advanced preferences](Advanced%20preferences.md)
+* Pont ikonok.
+Alapértelmezés: bekapcsolva.
+* Mindig mutassa a helyi menüt.
+Bekapcsolva minden kijelölési folyamat megmutatja a helyi menüt, kikapcsolva a menü csak akkor jelenik meg, ha nem lehet egyértelmű kijelölést meghatározni.
+Alapértelmezés: kikapcsolva (korábban be volt kapcsolva).
+* Könnyű téma engedélyezése.
+Modern eszközökön ez alapértelmezés szerint be van kapcsolva.
+Régebbi Android verziók esetében is engedélyezhető, a stílus azonban valószínűleg következetlen lesz.

+A teljes leírás megtalálhat a [speciális beállításoknál](Advanced%20preferences.md).

 ## Problémák jelentése